apocalyptech/bl3-cli-saveedit/README.md

 ### Upgrading

-When a new version is available, you can update using `pip` like so:
+When a new version is available, you can update using `pip3` like so:

-    pip install --upgrade bl3-cli-saveedit
+    pip3 install --upgrade bl3-cli-saveedit

 You can check your current version by running any of the apps with the `-V`/`--version` argument: